-This Business Associate Agreement (“BAA”) is made by and between hc1.com Inc., an Indiana Corporation (“Business Associate”) and _________________________ a(n) __________________[CORPORATION OR LIMITED LIABILITY COMPANY] (“Covered Entity”) on the ____ day of _____________ 2017.
+This Business Associate Agreement (“BAA”) is made by and between hc1 Insights, Inc., formerly known as hc1.com Inc. (“Business Associate”) and (“Covered Entity”) and effective as of the Effective Date of the Agreement.

-- Definitions.
+1. Definitions.
 For purposes of this BAA and the Agreement, the following terms shall have the designated meanings.
 All other terms shall have the same meanings as in HIPAA or HITECH.

-- “Breach” shall mean the unauthorized acquisition, access, use, or disclosure of unsecured PHI which compromises the security or privacy of such information, but excludes:
+(b) “Breach” shall mean the unauthorized acquisition, access, use, or disclosure of unsecured PHI which compromises the security or privacy of such information, but excludes: